A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{White-box \vs Black-box} In fact, sharing a model with all the parameters is not flexible for adjustment if the model turns out to have harmful applications \footnote{\url{https://openai.com/blog/openai-api/}}.
-Instead, the source model is accessible as a black-box module through the cloud application programming interface (API).
-At an early time, IterLNL \cite{zhang2021unsupervised} treats this black-box SFDA problem as learning with noisy labels, and DINE \cite{liang2022dine} develops several structural regularizations within the knowledge distillation framework, which is further extended by several methods \cite{sun2022prior,peng2022toward}.
-Beyond the deep learning framework, several shallow studies \cite{chidlovskii2016domain,clinchant2016transductive} focus on the black-box SFDA problem with the target features and their predictions.
+\method{White-box \vs Black-box} Sharing a model with all the parameters may not be flexible for adjustment if the model turns out to have harmful applications \footnote{\url{https://openai.com/blog/openai-api/}}.
+In this case, the source model is accessible as a black-box module through the cloud application programming interface (API).
+At an early time, IterLNL \citep{zhang2021unsupervised} treats this black-box TTDA problem as learning with noisy labels, and DINE \citep{liang2022dine} develops several structural regularizations within the knowledge distillation framework.
+These approaches inspire many recent black-box TTDA works \citep{sun2022prior,peng2022toward,liu2022self,yang2023divide}.
+Beyond the deep learning framework, several shallow studies \citep{chidlovskii2016domain,clinchant2016transductive} focus on the black-box TTDA problem with the target features and their predictions available.

-\method{Active SFDA} To improve the limited performance gains, MHPL \cite{wang2022active} introduces a new setting, active SFDA, where a few target data can be selected to be labeled by human annotators.
-This active SFDA setting is also studied by other methods \cite{su2021university,li2022source_mm,xie2022towards,kothandaraman2023salad}, and the key point lies in how to select valuable target samples for labeling.
+\method{Data \vs Label shifts} Different from TTDA methods that narrowly focus on adaptation under data distribution change $p_\mathcal{S}(x) \not = p_\mathcal{T}(x)$, another family of TTA methods studies label distribution change, $p_\mathcal{S}(y) \not = p_\mathcal{T}(y)$.
+For instance, Saerens \etal \citep{saerens2002adjusting} propose a well-known prior adaptation framework that adapts an off-the-shelf classifier to a new label distribution with unlabeled data at test time, followed by \citep{lipton2018detecting,alexandari2020maximum}.
+We refer interested readers to relevant literature \citep{sipka2022hitchhiker}.
+A few methods such as ISFDA \citep{li2021imbalanced} and APA \citep{sun2023domain} pay attention to the class-imbalanced TTDA scenario where both data and label shifts are present.

-\method{Imbalanced SFDA} ISFDA \cite{li2021imbalanced} and two following methods \cite{sun2022source,sun2023domain} pay attention to the class-imbalanced SFDA problem setting where the source and target label distributions are different and extremely imbalanced.
-The main challenge is that the source model would be severely biased toward majority classes and overlook minority classes.
+\method{Active TTDA} To improve the limited performance gains, MHPL \citep{wang2022active} introduces a new setting, active TTDA, where a few target data can be selected to be labeled by human annotators.
+This active setting is also studied by other methods \citep{li2022source_mm,kothandaraman2023salad}, and the key point lies in how to select valuable target samples for labeling.